LMAX-Exchange/angler/README.md

 ## What can it tell me?

-Angler will notify registered listeners of buffer-depths, packet drops and receive errors of individual sockets.
+Angler will notify registered listeners of buffer-depths, packet drops and receive errors of individual UDP and TCP sockets.

 System-wide UDP receive metrics will also be supplied if requested.